gannawag/IR_management_analytics/README.md

-# Information Resrouces Management and Analytics
+# Information Resources Management and Analytics